 De Sousa won his first jockeys’ championship in 2015.
 Few could begrudge him the title after his agonising near-miss in 2011, when he ended just four winners behind Paul Hanagan.

-His biggest win was aboard David Elsworth’s Arabian Queen in the Juddmonte International Stakes.
-De Sousa caused quite an upset as he steered the 50-1 shot home ahead of Golden Horn, the Investec Derby winner, who was the odds-on favourite.
+His biggest win that year was aboard David Elsworth’s Arabian Queen in the Juddmonte International Stakes.
+De Sousa caused quite an upset as he steered the 50/1 shot home ahead of Golden Horn, the Investec Derby winner, who was the odds-on favourite.